vlad821/vlad821/README.md

 <h1 align="center">Hi,I'm Reinhardt Vladyslav</h1>
 <h3 align="center">A passionate Junior Flutter Developer from Ukraine</h3>
 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">

-<h4 align="left"> Speciality: bachelor`s degree in Computer Science(122)</h4>
+- **Speciality: bachelor`s degree in Computer Science(122)**
-<h4 align="left"> University：Lviv Ivan Franko National University</h4>
+- **University：Lviv Ivan Franko National University**
-<h4 align="left">Diploma: expected graduation: June 2025</h4>
+- **Diploma: expected graduation: June 2025**
 <h4 align="left">I am inspired student who two years ago became very passionate about cross-platform application development.
 In fact, I am self-taught, I got all my knowledge with the help of open Internet sources such as YouTube, Medium, Geeksforgeeks.
 To understand the full software cycle, I would really like to gain a job.
 It would help me gain the necessary experience and skills, because this is really what I like to do and what really gives me satisfaction.
-I am excited to embark on this learning journey, where I hope to not only gain expertise but also contribute to the flourishing Flutter ecosystem.
 As I continue to explore the depths of Flutter development, I am confident that the knowledge and skills acquired in this job will pave the way for a successful and fulfilling career in mobile app development.
-I actually have many pet projects, some of them I put in my GitHub repository.Taking me, you will definitely not lose.
-I won't let you down!</h4>
+I actually have many pet projects, some of them I put in my GitHub repository.</h4>

 - 🌱 I’m currently learning **Flutter**

 - 💬 Ask me about **Flutetr, Dart, Firebase**

 - 📫 How to reach me **reungardtvladik@gmail.com**

 <h3 align="left">Languages and Tools:</h3>